Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced forms, Formidable Views, graphs and stats, priority support, and Formidable Add-ons!

 == Changelog ==
+= 4.04.03 =
+* Add option to Import forms on the form listing page and in the new form process.
+* Improve performance on the form settings page when default values are used in fields.
+* Update the base migrator class for more flexibility.
+* Fix: Prevent a few PHP warnings.

 = 4.04.02 =
 * Don't load the front end form js in the builder/settings.
 * Fix: Some database prefixes weren't working correctly with many database calls: "rm", "fr", "_".